-Luther is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Luther does not have a public transit system used by locals to get to and from work.

-The per capita income in Luther in 2010 was $22,390, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $89,560 for a family of four.
+The per capita income in Luther in 2010 was $39,748, which is wealthy relative to Oklahoma and the nation.
+This equates to an annual income of $158,992 for a family of four.
 However, Luther contains both very wealthy and poor people as well.

 Luther is a somewhat ethnically-diverse town.
 The people who call Luther home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Luther residents report their race to be White, followed by Native American.
-Luther also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.91% of the town’s residents.
-Important ancestries of people in Luther include English, European, Irish, and French .
+Important ancestries of people in Luther include German, English, Irish, Dutch, and European.

 The most common language spoken in Luther is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Italian and Polish.